sciactive/nephele/README.md

 env DEBUG="nephele:*" NODE_OPTIONS='--experimental-specifier-resolution=node' npx ts-node --esm testserver.ts testroot
 ```

 If you want to run it without PAM authentication, set the `NOPAM` env var, like this.
+(This will allow unrestricted access to any user who can reach your host on the network.)

 ```
 env NOPAM=true DEBUG="nephele:*" NODE_OPTIONS='--experimental-specifier-resolution=node' npx ts-node --esm testserver.ts testroot